Jewel Rana: Sheikh Jamal Dhanmondi Club

-Rana made his AFC Cup (continental club tournament) debut as a loaned player for Sheikh Jamal Dhanmondi Club against Tampines Rovers on 26 April 2016.
+Rana made his AFC Cup debut as a loaned player for Sheikh Jamal Dhanmondi Club against Tampines Rovers on 26 April 2016.
 He played an important role for the team where his team won the match by 3–2 goals.
 He also received the Player of the Match award in that match.

 Abahani Limited Dhaka

 On 19 June 2019, Rana scored his first goal in AFC Cup against Manang Marshyangdi Club.

 International career

 For his brilliant performance in domestic football, Rana was called up to the national team by Lodewijk de Kruif in 2015.
 He made his debut in an International friendly against Singapore on 30 May 2015.
 He received the Player of the Match award for his performance against Tajikistan during the 2018 FIFA World Cup qualification.
 He also played well against Asian Giant Jordan in the same qualification round.
 He missed two easy chances due to his inexperience.
 He scored his first international goal against Sri Lanka at the 4 Nations Cup.